PEtab-dev/petab_select/README.md

 ```

 - `model_id`: same as in model space files
+- `predecessor_model_id`: the ID of the model that preceded this model during the model selection process
 - `petab_yaml`: same as in model space files
 - `sbml`: same as in model space files
 - `parameters`: the parameters from the problem (either values or `'estimate'`)